 This project is one of several Narrativium Projects that we run.

-If you want to know more what we do, not just about our Narrativium Projects, please click here to view a summary info-diagram.
+If you want to know more what we do, not just about our Narrativium Projects, please click here.

 And (almost) finally, if you want to read the talk I gave, click here.
 Or if you’d prefer to listen to it, here’s a recording I made earlier: